d-bl/MAE-gf/docs/tricks.md

 ## Color code

 ![colours][p-colors]
-Colors used in the examples on these pages:
+On some pages we have drawn a pairs-diagram.
+The colors used in these diagrams:

 * Cross only.
 In working scheme's coloured in <span class="b-grey">grey</span>.
 * Half stitch = (twist if not already done), cross, twist.
 Coloured <span class="b-gree">green</span>.